 num = num + str(number)

-- this function is responsible for displaying numbers on the screen.
+scr_lbl['text'] = num- This function is responsible for displaying numbers on the screen.

-- so when clicking on 1 it displays 1 on the screen. then when we click on 2 it displays 12 and so on.
+- So when clicking on 1, it displays 1 on the screen.
+Then, when we click on 2, it displays 12 and so on.

 Code: